Ahmed-Arafat10/Linux-Documentation/Session #5.md

 -------------

 Standard Shells :
-    1) Bowne shell (sh)
+    1) Bourne shell (sh)
     2) C shell (csh)
     3) korn shell (ksh)

-- Shell program is a combination of unix commands + programming constructions and comments
+- Shell program is a combination of Unix commands + programming constructions and comments
 - To execute the script use [$ chmod] command to turn on the execute permission for current user

 -> First line starts with-> #! /bin/bash
 -> Comment -> # Calculating x
--> Extesion of it is [.sh]
+-> Extension of it is [.sh]
 -> $ nano day5.sh
 -> To run the script use:
     1) ./days.sh
     2) source dat5.sh {this method is better}
-Note any file by default doesnt have execute permissions, so we have firt to [$ chmod] command
+Note any file by default does not have execute permissions, so we have first to [$ chmod] command
 $ chmod u+x day5.sh

-Rememebr : $echo $path -> Shows all Directories that stores commands of linux, each time you enter a command tehn hitting enter button system check if the enterd command is exist in any file in these Directories
+Remember : $echo $path -> Shows all Directories that stores commands of Linux, each time you enter a command then hitting enter button system check if the entered command is exist in any file in these Directories

 - To make your script global {just enter his name and the press enter button}, use this command
 $ export PATH = $PATH:/home/arafat/bash.script
     ->[:] as field separator of file $PATH is [:]
-- To make this global to all terminals add commandto [~/.bashrc]
+- To make this global to all terminals add above command to [~/.bashrc]

 Variables:
 ----------
 - Local Variables -> x=foo:echo $x
 Note: x = foo is wrong {NO SPACES}
-- Enviroment Variables -> export y=bat: echo $y
+- Environment Variables -> export y=bat: echo $y
 - Predefined variables -> Defined already in bash script

  $ echo $? -> output of last command [0/1]